-As the country absorbs the death of consummate songwriter, guitar virtuoso, and architect of Rock and Roll Chuck Berry, President Trump made a surprise revelation at his Mar-A-Lago resort Saturday.
+Although the country continues to mourn the death of consummate songwriter, guitar virtuoso, and architect of Rock and Roll Chuck Berry, President Trump made a surprise revelation at his Mar-A-Lago resort Saturday.
 It was, in fact, a young President Trump who had taught Chuck Berry how to play guitar in the first place.

-“I am as sad as anyone about the passing of the legendary showman Chuck Berry,” said the President, “In fact, I am more sad than anyone, considering I taught him everything he knew.”
+“I am as sad as anyone that the legendary showman Chuck Berry is no longer with us,” said the President, “In fact, I am more sad than anyone, considering I taught him everything he knew.”